MrPenguin07/MrPenguin07.github.io/content/posts/category/InterestingProjects/Tailscale/Tailscale/index.md

 **Bypassing CGNAT / Dbl.
 NAT:**<br>

 My homelab is behind a Dbl NAT - which makes forwarding ports, and listening as a traditional server for incomming connections impossible.<br>
-Not the case with Tailscale, users are able to simple bypass/traverse restrictive NAT networks with zero config.
+Not the case with Tailscale, users are able to simply bypass/traverse restrictive NAT networks with zero config.
 Actually mesh devices simply don't care where they are or what the topology of networks between each node look like; so long as the device can reach the main auth server, they will create encrypted tunnels.
 Wonderful.

 **Each node has access to server resources and LAN subnets:**<br>